AW: Best Practices using globals vs. custprops?

 Fri Jun 22 07:35:38 EDT 2007

 Hi Dave, this really is a "hard fact" assuming I will never have same object

 names as others, what is less risky, living in germany :) Thanks for

 [mailto:use-revolution-bounces at lists.runrev.com] Im Auftrag von Dave Cragg

 Betreff: Re: Best Practices using globals vs. custprops?

-> style.
-I really don't see any difference between using globals or
+> I really don't see any difference between using globals or properties

 use-revolution mailing list